Domestic violence is a serious crime and domestic violence charges will require the services of an experienced domestic violence lawyer.

 When police receive a domestic violence call, they will often arrest the person being accused of domestic abuse, even if the one charged with abuse did nothing wrong.
-Often times, all it takes is an upset spouse to pick up a phone, and your life could be turned upside down.
+Oftentimes, all it takes is an upset spouse to pick up a phone, and your life could be turned upside down.
 A Fresno Criminal Attorney can help you.

 Why you need an expert domestic violence attorney

-Life after a domestic violence conviction
+Life after a domestic violence arrest

 Owning a gun after a domestic violence conviction

-Expungement of domestic violence in California
+Having a domestic violence charge reduced or expunged in California

 Fresno domestic violence lawyer

 The Law Office of Gregory W. Fox has the experience and resources you need in fighting a domestic abuse charge.
 Mr. Fox will fight for your rights from arraignment to trial, helping to clear your name and reunite you with your family.
 Call today (559) 222-5800 to schedule your free consultation, in most instances, an appointment can be made for the same day.